I am Eeta.

-A multidisciplinary artist born from silence and stitched from survival.
+A multidisciplinary, multi-dimensional, multi-lingual artist.
 Living between borders, raised in Saudi Arabia, I belong to no country.
 No category.
 I move as a quiet part of everything.
-Bound to no one.
-Connected to all.
+Bound to no one, connected to all.

 I didn’t choose creation.